[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 <tool_use>print("Hello, World!")</tool_use> # 直接传递

-• Why It’s Important: Avoids numerous escaping errors when handling code generation and complex data structures
+• Why it matters: avoids a large number of escaping errors when dealing with code generation and complex data structures

 Gemini 2.5 Pro: Native Multimodal Integration

-• Native Google Search: Can use Google Search as a built-in tool directly.
-The model can autonomously determine when real-time information is needed and automatically perform searches, returning verifiable results with source references.
+• Native Google Search: can use Google Search as a built-in tool.
+The model can autonomously decide when real-time information is needed, automatically execute the search, and return verifiable results with source citations.

-• Multimodal Input: Can directly take images, short videos, audio, and even large PDF documents as input, with the model natively understanding these contents
+• Multimodal input: can directly take images, short videos, audio, and even large PDF documents as input, with native understanding of this content

-• Long Document Processing: Can directly process documents up to 2M tokens, including PDF, Word formats
+• Long-document processing: can directly handle documents up to 2M tokens, including formats like PDF and Word

 1